Washi1337/ctf-writeups/writeups/flare-on/2021/5/index.md

 ## (Wasting time on) Basic Cryptanalysis

+**If you are interested in the actual solution of the challenge, you should skip this section.**

 I started off by doing some basic cryptanalysis.
 As it turns out, this is where my experience in playing CTF actually proved to be holding me back for a bit.
 Still, I wanted to include this part of my process of this challenge in this write-up, because it is still a valid attack and might work out for other types of crypto challenges.
-If you are interested in the actual solution of the challenge, you should skip this section.

 Many encryption algorithms used by malware are usually some derivation of XOR encryption algorithms.
 For example, one of the most widely used algorithms in malware is RC4, which is XOR that uses a special key scheduling.
 Furthermore, certain modes of operations (such as OFB), turn any block cipher (such as AES) into some kind of key scheduling for a simple XOR cipher in the end.
 We will see how we can exploit this: